solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 ## Create A Vote Account

-Before we can create our vote account, we need to configure the solana command line tool a bit more.
-Change the setting for the default keypair:
+Before you can create your vote account, you need to configure the solana command line tool a bit more.

+The below command sets the default kepair that the solana cli uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
 solana config set `pwd`/validator-keypair.json